How Creative Thinking Placed the Community First

-The result is the Oceana Land Use Conformity Program, also known as YesOceana.com.
+The result is the Oceana Land Use Conformity (OLUC) Program, also known as YesOceana.com.
 This innovative program comprises zoning ordinances and economic incentives to foster the conversion of nonconforming businesses in APZ-1 into conforming ones.
 Or if businesses cannot be converted, the program will help them relocate to another part of Virginia Beach.

-Not only does this approach accomplish the necessary rollback, it ensures that subsequent redevelopment follows sound planning and land use principles, and that any new development is of a higher quality than currently exists.
+Not only does this approach accomplish the necessary rollback, but it also ensures that subsequent redevelopment follows sound planning and land use principles, and that any new development is of a higher quality than currently exists.